DIAMOND COLOR CHART & GUIDE

 These diamonds are extremely rare and valuable.
-They are considered colourless.
-D and E coloured diamonds have virtually no colour, and an F coloured diamond has a nearly undetectable amount of color that shows only in the face-down position.
+They are considered colorless.
+D and E colored diamonds have virtually no color, and an F colored diamond has a nearly undetectable amount of color that shows only in the face-down position.
 There is a very slight difference between D-E-F. In fact, they are almost indistinguishable in diamonds

 smaller than 0.25 ct.

 These diamonds are near-colorless.
 Diamonds with these grades look colorless face-up and nearly colorless face-down.
 They have slight traces of color that are not noticeable to untrained eyes when the stones are mounted.
 This range of diamonds are very popularly bought because they combine fairly high color with somewhat lower prices.

 These diamonds are faint yellow.
 Diamonds in this range show very faint yellow color face-up and face-down.
 When they are mounted, small stones look colorless, but large ones show yellow tint.

 HOW DOES ‘DIAMOND COLOR’ AFFECT THE PRICE OF A DIAMOND?

 The difference between two color grades of diamonds on the GIA D-to-Z scale can have a big impact on price.
 D and E

 grade diamonds will have the biggest jump in prices.
 For example, A 1.00-ct.
 D-Flawless diamond can cost much more than an E-color diamond of the same size and clarity.
 In addition to their rarity, diamonds with less body color will reflect more true color, increasing the appearance of shine and brilliance.

 Top gemological laboratories can distinguish diamonds on the basis of their diamond type, which is an important step in